tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson4.md

 ![](../images/sars_fastqc.png)

 Here we note that our quality scores are high and no adapters are present in our sample.
 However, the GC content and the Per base sequence content metrics have failed.
-This is expected for RNAseq, due to the vastly different levels of transcripts in the starting population.
-RNAseq libraries tend to have higher levels of duplication than DNA libraries, due to the presence of highly expressed transcripts.
+This could be due to human contamination or overepresented sequences sequences like polyA tails.
 _________________________________________________________________________________________________________________________________________________________

 [Next](lesson5.md)